Casale dello Sparviero

 Our History

-Monks, pilgrims and wine barrels
+Monks, pilgrims and wine

 The sparrowhawk, a symbol of elegance and strength